Does Homeowners Insurance Cover Fence Damage?

 When is fence damage covered by homeowners insurance?

-Damage caused by mold, fungus, a termite infestation, a landscaping mishap or normal wear and tear to your fence is also not covered by standard home insurance.
-Roughly speaking, if your house isn't covered for a given peril, neither is your fence.
+Also not covered by standard home insurance: damage caused by mold, fungus, a termite infestation, a landscaping mishap or normal wear and tear to your fence.
+Roughly speaking, if your house isn't covered for a peril, neither is your fence.

 The amount of coverage you have for structures other than your main dwelling is usually capped at 10% of your total policy coverage.
-For example, if you have $200,000 of coverage on your house, the "other structures" coverage will be capped at $20,000, meaning a maximum of $20,000 of damage will be reimbursed by your insurer.
+For example, if you have $200,000 of coverage on your house, the insurance company would reimburse a maximum of $20,000 for "other structures."

 Your tree falls on your fence

 If a healthy tree on your land falls onto your fence, your home insurance will cover the damage.
-If the tree was already weakened through lack of maintenance or negligence, your insurance company may choose to not cover the damage.
-Insurers typically only cover accidents and would consider a weakened tree to be a foreseeable and preventable issue.
-This makes it important to keep an eye on the health of trees on and near your property.
+If the tree was already weak from lack of maintenance or negligence, they may choose not to cover the damage.
+Companies typically only cover accidents and consider a weakened tree a foreseeable and preventable issue.
+This makes it important to monitor the health of the trees on and near your property.

 A neighbor's tree falls on your fence

-A neighbor's old, rotting or diseased tree falling down and damaging your fence means your insurer will hold them accountable for the damage due to negligence.
-Depending on state-specific laws, however, a fence bordering a boundary line may hold both you and your neighbor responsible for 50% of the damage, with each of you paying half the deductible for repairing the fence.
+If a neighbor's old, rotting or diseased tree falls and damages your fence, your company will hold them accountable for the damage, due to negligence.
+Depending on state law, though, a fence bordering a boundary line may make you and your neighbor equally responsible, with each of you paying half of the deductible for repairing the fence.

-In either case, you will still have to file a claim with your home insurance provider, which may then look to your neighbor (or their insurance) to recover the costs.
-If you think your neighbor’s tree poses a threat to your fence, let them know the tree is in need of maintenance; a little pruning or even cutting the tree down before it can cause damage could save both you and your neighbor from a future headache.
+In either case, you'll still have to file a claim with your insurance company.
+They may look to your neighbor (or their insurance) to recover the costs.
+If you think your neighbor's tree poses a threat to your fence, let them know the tree requires maintenance.
+Cutting the tree down — or even doing a little pruning — could prevent damage and save both you and your neighbor from a future headache.

 Storms or vandalism damage your fence

-If a storm causes the wind to knock down or damage your fence, your homeowners insurance policy will cover the damage up to your coverage limits.
-If your fence is vandalized, it will be covered by your homeowners insurance in that situation as well.
-You should also contact your local police department to file a police report if damage to your fence was done by someone, rather than a storm or force of nature.
+If wind from a storm knocks down or damages your fence, your insurance will cover the damage, up to your policy's limits.
+Your homeowners insurance will also cover a vandalized fence.
+File a police report if the damage was done by a person, rather than a storm or force of nature.

 Someone's car crashes into your fence

-If someone crashes their car into your fence, then your homeowners policy should cover the damage.
-However, you may be able to avoid filing a claim against your home insurance by filing a claim against the driver's property damage liability car insurance.
-Property liability coverage is required for drivers in every state and will usually cover at least $10,000 worth of damage.
+You should be covered if someone crashes their car into your fence.
+You may be able to file a claim against the driver's property damage liability car insurance instead.
+It's required for drivers in every state and usually covers at least $10,000 of damage.

-In addition, filing a claim against the driver's liability insurance can help meet the total costs if your homeowners policy can't cover all the costs.
+In addition, filing a claim against the driver's insurance can help cover the total costs if your homeowners policy comes up short.
 If it's your car that crashed into the fence, you won't be able to file a claim against yourself.

 Find Cheap Homeowners Insurance Quotes in Your Area